MoeinT/fast-api/kafka/README.md

 Producers write data to partitions within a topic.
 This means that the client application (producer) knows in advance on which partition it's sending the data to, and which message broker is accommodating that partition.
 Producers can choose to send messages along with a message key.
 If they provide this optional parameter, messages with similar keys will end up in the same partition, thanks to a hashing strategy.
 ### Consumers
 Consumers make requests to the topic brokers, the servers, and get a response back.
 This is called the pull model.
 A consumer can choose which partition to read the data from.
 In case there's a server failure on that partition, consumers know how to recover from it.
 Within each partitions, the offsets will be read in order.
 The data is read is bytes format, and the key-values will be deserialized by the consumer into their native format (int, string, etc.).
 The consumers know the expected format of the key values and choose the right serializer accordingly; this mean that the moment the topic is created, we must not change the data type in order to not break the consumer.
 So, in case you'd like to change the data type, we must create a new topic with the desired data type.
+**NOTE -** Each consumer will only read from the last commited offset; so, for a consumer that has already consumed all the messages, the --from-beginning argument will not be taken into account.
 ### Key & value
 In Kafka, each message consists of a key and a value.
 Both the key and value can be serialized separately.
 The key is typically used for partitioning messages, while the value carries the actual data.
 ### Kafka Message serielization and deserielization